 - Go to the Help and Feedback section of Outlook settings.

 - In the Troubleshooting section, select Delete All Saved Contacts.

 Outlook reports that it will retain the contacts and only remove them from the contacts app (and subsequently from iCloud) and the device (Figure 4).

-Then go back to Settings and reenable Save Contacts for the mailbox to restart the synchronization.
+Then go back to Settings, select your Exchange Online account, and reenable Save Contacts for the mailbox to restart the synchronization.
 You’ll be asked if you want to save your Outlook contacts to your device.
-Once you confirm, Outlook mobile will download the contacts to the device.
+Once you confirm, Outlook mobile will download the contacts from your Exchange Online mailbox to the device.
 You might see a prompt to plug in to a power source while this happens.
 I never had a problem running this process several times at different states of device power, but I guess it might be a factor if you wanted to resynchronize thousands of Outlook contacts over a slow connection.

 Validate Your Contacts and Good to Go